Stock Analysis on Net

 Net Sales

-Net sales show a consistent upward trend from 78,112 million US dollars in February 2020 to a peak of 109,120 million US dollars in January 2023.
-Following this peak, there is a slight decline with net sales decreasing to 107,412 million in February 2024 and further to 106,566 million in February 2025.
-This indicates a generally growing revenue base over the observed period, with a minor reduction in the most recent two years.
+Net sales exhibited a continuous upward trend from 78,112 million US dollars in February 2020 to a peak of 109,120 million US dollars by January 2023.
+However, a slight decline followed, with net sales decreasing to 107,412 million US dollars in February 2024 and further to 106,566 million US dollars projected for February 2025.
+This indicates strong growth over the initial years, tapering off with moderate contraction in the most recent two years.

 Economic Profit